sriramab/gamamanual/G__Preferences.md

     * Default shape: a choice between 'shape' (which represents the actual geometrical shape of the agent) and geometrical operators ('square', etc.).
     * Default size: what size to use.
 This expression must be a constant.
     * Default color: what color to use.
+    * Default font to use in text layers or draw statements when none is specified
   * **OpenGL**: various properties specific to OpenGL-based displays
     * Use improved z positioning: if true, two agents positioned at the same z value will be slightly shifted in z in order to draw them more accurately.
     * Draw 3D referential: if true, the shape of the world and the 3 axes are drawn